Snowfall Is One Of The Few Shows That Does Black Hair Right. Take Notes, Hollywood

 Jackson, who has been doing hair professionally since the ’90s, is no stranger to working on period pieces: she was a hairstylist on the Muhammed Ali biopic Ali and the forthcoming George Foreman biopic.
 It was while working on 2015’s NWA film Straight Outta Compton, where she met Snowfall’s creator, the late legendary filmmaker John Singleton, and he invited her to work on Snowfall.
 “I thought he was joking,” Jackson recounts.
 “He was like ‘Are you gonna do my show?
 And I said, ‘Of course I will.’”

-For Snowfall writer and editor Jeannine Daniels, her journey to being staffed on the show came through a lot of, in her own words, “finagling, moving and wiggling.”
-It was after being inducted into the Writers Guild of America from her time writing on the show Love Is on OWN, that she met Snowfall’s co-executive producer Walter Mosely who she says told her after they spoke that he thought she was “hella interesting.”
+For Snowfall writer and editor Jeanine Daniels, her journey to being staffed on the show came through a lot of, in her own words, “finagling, moving and wiggling.”
+It was after being inducted into the Writers Guild of America from her time writing on the show Love Is on OWN, that she met Snowfall’s co-executive producer Walter Mosley who she says told her after they spoke that he thought she was “hella interesting.”
 From there Daniels sent him a writing sample and did an interview where she worried that she didn’t get the gig.
 “I talked hella shit,” she laughs.
 But it was that meeting that led to producers calling her back and saying “We need you in the room.”

 Advertisement